qualcomm-yuanjiey/linux-sheepdog/README.md

     fastboot devices -l
   ```

-## The compilation side
+## The slave side
 * url: the URL of the target repository going to be test
 * cmdline: the kernel command line for this test
 * toolchain_prefix: the prefix of cross compiling tools.
 It's same with CROSS_COMPILE option * when compiling kernel using 'make'.
-* mkbootimg: the absolute path of tool 'mkbootimg'.
+* mkbootimg: the path of tool 'mkbootimg'.
 * kernel: Kconfig options that should be compiled into kernel during this test.
 * module: Kconfig options that should be compiled as module during this test.
 * close: Kconfig options that shouldn't be compiled during this test.